Mimay-coder/ODA_Dashboard/README.md

 This dashboard Visualises ODA data for countries in West Africa Countries included are Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo
-The dashboard was coded in Python and deployed into a live web app via Streamlit for better visual accesibility
+The dashboard was coded in Python and deployed into a live web app via Streamlit for better visual accessibility Time period 2000-2023